top of page

 Govern: Build Security from the Ground Up

-Effective governance means:
+Effective governance involves:

 1. Aligning security with business goals